Menu

 Big Lagoon's Majestic Beauty

 The Big Lagoon was nothing short of spectacular, starting with the unique approach to it.
-Kayaking our way in added an adventurous twist, allowing us to glide through the water at our own pace and really take in the surroundings.
+Kayaking in added an adventurous twist, allowing me to glide through the water at my own pace and really take in the surroundings.
 The entrance to the lagoon is like nature's grand gateway, with towering limestone cliffs on either side, making you feel like you're entering another world.

 Once inside, the lagoon opens up, and you're greeted by tranquil waters that are a stunning shade of turquoise, so clear that you can see down to the underwater rock formations.
 The sheer size of the cliffs surrounding the lagoon is awe-inspiring, making you feel small in the best possible way.
 It's a place that makes you appreciate the power and beauty of nature.